I am a fan of art.

 And, if you embrace your magic, you will understand why I will always feel connected to this group.
 It has a pulse that reaches across time and place.

-The Art as Action newsletter comes monthly and brings news of events, artistic insight, and a of a peek inside the soul of the group - especially as it pertains to dance.
+The Art as Action newsletter is shared monthly and brings news of events, artistic insight, and a peek inside the soul of the group - especially as it pertains to dance knowing that all forms of movement can be considered dance.

 I find a singular excitement in watching talented performers dance.
 Don’t get me wrong, I love sound and music and singing; I love pictures and museums with fantastic artwork; I love sculptors and writers and people who arrange flowers.
 But dance is, in my estimation, a combination of all of that.